skleanthous/C4-PlantumlSkin/README.md

 4. #### Represent C4 Containers --> with PlantUml Rectangle and Components

-    C4 containers can be repesented by using plantuml rectangles  (and not C4 components which is a bit confusing), which are useful to be shown normally on `System Context`, `Container` and `System Landscape` diagrams.
+    C4 containers can be represented by using plantuml rectangles (and not C4 components which is a bit confusing), which are useful to be shown normally on `System Context`, `Container` and `System Landscape` diagrams.
 The supported stereotypes are:

     - `<<Internal Container>>`
     - `<<Container>>` (an alias to `Internal Container`)